benjefferies/gogo-garage-opener/README.md

 #### Future

-* Add tests
-* Open garage door via location i.e. Automatically open garage within 100 metres of your garage
+* Open garage door via location i.e. Automatically open garage within 100 metres of your garage.
+I have found a nice way to do this using [Automate](http://llamalab.com/automate/).
+I can upload a template of a flow if anyone would find it useful.